-Positive mental health in children and young people02 May
+Positive mental health in children and young people04 Mar

-Just as first aid can help prevent physical injury from becoming worse, mental health first aid can support improvement in mental wellbeing.
-This training workshop will give you an invaluable understanding of mental health and relevant strategies to support young people.
+While this one-day course does not train you to become a mental health professional, it will give you an invaluable understanding of mental health and relevant strategies to support young people.

 This full day training workshop will enable you to become familiar with the role and responsibilities of the designated child protection officer and develop competence and confidence in carrying out this role, as underpinned by the values and principles of the GIRFEC approach.

 Solution-focused approach to bereavement08 Mar

 This training workshop will look at how to support children, young people and their families experiencing bereavement using a solution-focused approach.

 Positive pathways for young people who have displayed harmful sexual behaviour15 Mar

 Research suggests that around a third of sexual abuse is caused by children and young people themselves, and numbers of young people being charged with sexual offences in Scotland are rising.
 Professionals and carers must ensure they have the knowledge to see the signs and take appropriate action.

 Supporting children and young people who internalise their distress15 Mar